Monday 5 Oct – Friday 11 Dec 2020

 London Metropolitan University

-This exhibition includes work from 38 students, graduates and artists from across the UK who participated in the Venice Fellowships programme in 2019, under the Biennale’s curatorial theme ‘May You Live in Interesting Times.’
+This exhibition included work from 38 students, graduates and artists from across the UK who participated in the Venice Fellowships programme in 2019, under the Biennale’s curatorial theme ‘May You Live in Interesting Times.’
 Inspired by the British Pavilion (Cathy Wilkes), the Biennale experience and living in Venice for a month, the Fellows used their research time to develop their studies, skills and practice.

 ‘I am delighted to see artworks and research produced by Fellows from across the UK following their time in Venice last year.
 The Fellows are an important part of the show at the British Pavilion, and it is fantastic to now share their responses to Cathy Wilkes, the biennale and indeed Venice.
 It is very important to celebrate international experiences and more so than ever to support emerging artists and young practitioners.
 We thank our partner London Metropolitan University and all our exhibitors for carefully and considerately adapting the show for the safety and enjoyment of visitors.’